InMobi/sdk-sample-code-android/README.md

 ## Download
 The InMobi SDK for Android is available via:

-**jCenter AAR**
+**mavenCentral AAR**

-The InMobi SDK is available as a AAR via jCenter; to use it, add the following to your `build.gradle`
+The InMobi SDK is available as a AAR via mavenCentral; to use it, add the following to your `build.gradle`

 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }
 dependencies {
-    implementation 'com.inmobi.monetization:inmobi-ads:9.1.6'
+    implementation 'com.inmobi.monetization:inmobi-ads:9.1.7'
 }
 ```